ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Create a PR against the old collection repo to remove the modules, module_utils, plugins, and docs_fragments related to this migration:

 #.
-If you are moving an action plugin, include the corresponding module with documentation.
+If you are removing an action plugin, remove the corresponding module that contains the documentation.
 #.
-If you are moving a module, move any corresponding action plugin that should stay with it.
+If you are removing a module, remove any corresponding action plugin that should stay with it.
 #.
-Remove any entries about removed plugins from ``meta/action_groups.yml`` and ``meta/runtime.yml``.
+Remove any entries about removed plugins from ``meta/runtime.yml``.
 Ensure they are added into the new repo.
 #.
 Remove sanity ignore lines from ``tests/sanity/ignore\*.txt``
 #.
 Remove associated integration tests from ``tests/integrations/targets/`` and unit tests from ``tests/units/plugins/``.
-#. if you are moving from content from ``community.general`` or ``community.network``, remove entries from ``.github/BOTMETA.yml``.
+#. if you are removing from content from ``community.general`` or ``community.network``, remove entries from ``.github/BOTMETA.yml``.
 #.
-Carefully review ``meta/runtime.yml`` for any entries, in particular deprecated entries.
+Carefully review ``meta/runtime.yml`` for any entries you may need to remove or update, in particular deprecated entries.
 #.
 Update ``meta/runtime.yml`` to contain redirects for EVERY PLUGIN, pointing to the new collection name.
 #.
 If possible, do not yet add deprecation warnings to the new ``meta/runtime.yml`` entries, but only for a later major release.
 So the order should be:
     1. Remove content, add redirects in 3.0.0;